jramb/JanusClojure/README.md

 The function creates aXhrIo/send object, more specific a "GET" call to the given URL `/uuid`.
 The following function (nameless) is executed later when the result arrives.

-AJAX at its best, though in our case we are not using XML, not even the normal JSON as a payload, but real good home-made serialized Clojure data.
+AJAX at its best, though in our case we are not using XML, not even the usual JSON as a payload, but real good home-made serialized Clojure data!
+(I mean, our client is written in Clojure (although executed in JavaScript, but that is not our problem) and the server is written in Clojure.
+Why bother with JSON if we don't have to?)

 To read that into a form that suits ClojureScript (that is: JavaScript), the result is parsed using `reader/read-string`.
 From then on it is easy to work with, `(:uuid data)` extracts the UUID.